navikt/aksel/.changeset/dry-flowers-dance.md

 "@navikt/ds-css": minor
 ---

 ActionMenu: :tada: New component!
-Replaces DropdownMenu as the go-to solution for floating menues.
+Replaces DropdownMenu as the go-to solution for floating menus.
 Includes support for grouping, sub-menus, checkboxes, radios and dividers.
-Read more in the documentation here: TODO ADD DOCS LINK
+Read more in the [documentation](https://aksel.nav.no/komponenter/core/actionmenu).